 Keith J. Bybee is Vice Dean and Paul E. and Hon.
 Joanne F. Alper ’72 Judiciary Studies Professor at the College of Law.
 He is also Professor of Political Science at the Maxwell School of Citizenship of Public Affairs and Senior Research Associate at the Campbell Public Affairs Institute.

 Professor Bybee’s research and teaching interests include law and courts, the politics of race and ethnicity, LGBT rights, American politics, political philosophy, civility, and the media.
 His articles have appeared in a wide range of academic journals.
 He is author of the book Mistaken Identity: The Supreme Court and the Politics of Minority Representation (Princeton University Press, 1998; second printing, 2002), an examination of the theories of political identity at stake in the debate over race-conscious redistricting.
 He is also editor of Bench Press: The Collision of Courts, Politics, and the Media (Stanford University Press, 2007), a collection of essays on judicial independence written by legal scholars, sitting judges, and working journalists.
 His third book, All Judges Are Political—Except When They Are Not: Acceptable Hypocrisies and the Rule of Law (Stanford University Press, 2010) considers how the judicial process may be shot through with partisanship and nonetheless remain a legitimate part of the legal system.
 His most recent book is How Civility Works (Stanford University Press, 2016), an explanation of how civility continues to function even as it often appears to be on the point of collapse.

 Bybee edits the subject matter journal Law, Politics, and the Media published by SSRN.com and the book series Stanford Studies in Law and Politics published by Stanford University Press.
 He is also part of the editorial team for the Journal of Law and Courts.
-He serves on the board of Law & Social Inquiry and was past President of the Association for the Study of Law, Culture, and the Humanities.
+He served on the board of Law & Social Inquiry and was past President of the Association for the Study of Law, Culture, and the Humanities.
 He chaired the American Association of Law Schools Section on Mass Communication Law as well as the Section on Law and Interpretation.
 For the 2016-18 academic years, Bybee has been named Syracuse University’s ACC Distinguished Lecturer.